 While the first gay pride week was held by Toronto Gay Action in 1972, it wasn’t until 1982 (and the aftermath of the raids) that Pride as we know it started to form.
 The first official Pride event was held on June 28, 1982 in Grange Park and had about 2,000 attendees.
 After a few years of protests from residents in the Grange Park area, the Pride celebrations moved to Church Street, and on July 1, 1984 the street was closed for the first time.

-Through the years, Pride has grown from a day to a week, and the event has ballooned to 1.5 million people – making it one of the largest LGBT celebrations in the world.
+Through the years, Pride has grown from a day to a week, and the celebration has ballooned to become the largest in North America.

 Church as a Community